 Retirement age.
 Set at 65 for all new-system members.
 Under the old system, retirement age varied between 58 and 65 depending on the contributor’s age when the law was enacted.

 Sector mobility.
-The old system penalized Saudi nationals who moved between the public and private sectors, often causing them to lose accrued pension entitlements.
-Under the new law, contribution history transfers between sectors without the gaps that came with the previous framework.
+The old system often cost Saudi nationals their pension entitlements when they moved between public and private employment.
+Under the new law, contribution history follows the employee between sectors.

 Pension accrual.
 Pensions accrue at 2.25% for every year of contribution.
 The calculation is based on the average of the highest 180 months’ wages (15 years of peak earnings), capped at 100% of the average salary.

-Non-Saudi employees are covered under the Occupational Hazards branch only.
-No salary deduction applies to the expatriate employee.
-The employer pays approximately 2% of the contributory salary (basic plus housing, capped at SAR 45,000) for occupational hazards coverage.
+Non-Saudi employees fall under the occupational hazards branch only.
+No deduction from their salary.
+The employer pays 2% of the contributory salary (basic plus housing, capped at SAR 45,000).

-This covers work injuries, occupational diseases, disability, and death compensation for the employee’s family.
-It applies to all nationalities without exception.
+That 2% covers work injuries, occupational diseases, disability, and death benefits for the employee’s family.
+All nationalities, no exceptions.

 Company registration.
 Your GOSI employer registration must be current before any Saudi national starts work.
-Outdated contact details or trade licence information on your GOSI file creates audit risk — verify the record before onboarding.
+Outdated contact details or trade licence information on your GOSI file creates audit risk, so verify the record before onboarding.

 Rate classification.
 Every Saudi national on your payroll needs to be assigned to either the old system or the new system based on their GOSI contribution history before July 3, 2024.
 These two groups require different rate schedules.
 Mixing them is one of the most common errors GOSI audits find.